-The Vice Principal People, Organisational Development & Engagement is responsible for administering eligibility to pension schemes.
+The Director of Organisational is responsible for administering eligibility to pension schemes.

 19.5 Travel, Subsistence and Other Allowances

 All claims for payment of subsistence allowances, travelling and incidental expenses shall be completed electronically and approved by the Payroll Manager.